ls-2018/etcd_cn/etcd3-multinode-systemd.md

 ## Start the service

-The service needs to be enabled first, in case of system reboot:
+The service needs to backend enabled first, in case of system reboot:

 ```
 sudo systemctl daemon-reload